async-labs/saas/README.md

 ## SaaS Boilerplate
 Open source web app that saves you weeks of work when building your own SaaS product.
 - The boilerplate app comes with many basic SaaS features (see [Features](https://github.com/async-labs/saas#features) below) so that you are able to focus on features that differentiate your product.
-- We built this boilerplate for ourselves to focus more on what matters and successfully used it to quickly launch multiple SaaS web apps.
+- We built this boilerplate for ourselves to focus more on what matters.
+We've used it to quickly launch [async](https://async-await.com), [builderbook](https://builderbook.org), and other real-world SaaS web apps.
-- We used this boilerplate to build [async](https://async-await.com), [builderbook](https://builderbook.org), and other real-world web apps.

 ## Live demo: